 granted.
 There were many meetings and many resolutions passed as to the actual details of the merger.

 The result is that there are actually two fair boards and two charters for both fairs that operate simultaneously.
 The official name of the fair since 1934 has therefore been the Gouverneur & St. Lawrence County Fair.
-Emery Webb now serves as President of the Gouverneur Society and Lyle R. Hotis serves as President of the St. Lawrence Co.
-Society.
+We currently have different presidents for each board.
+Many other directors serve faithfully as volunteers of the various committees needed to keep the fair functioning.
 Many other directors serve faithfully as volunteers of the various committees needed to keep the fair functioning.
 In addition there are several Associate Directors who donate their time freely in support of the fairs.
 Additional volunteers are always welcomed, just contact any director.
 Further information is also available on the fair’s web site: gouverneurfair.net or by calling the fair office at 287-3010.